geoscixyz/em/content/maxwell3_fdem/emi_tutorial/induced_currents_body.rst

    Conceptual diagram for 3-loops system.

-Through the Tx (Loop1) we flow time-varying currents, then it generates time varying magnetic flux, which will exite the body (Loop2).
-Let :math:`\Phi^{p}` be the primary magnetic flux from the Tx.
-The body treats like and R-L circuilt.
+A time-varying current is put through the Tx (loop 1), which then generates a time varying magnetic flux (primary magnetic flux), which we denote :math:`\Phi^{p}`.
+If coupled, this will induce currents in the body (Loop2) according to :ref:`Lenz's Law<lenz_law>`.
+We can examine the nature of the induced current by treating the loop as a Resistor-
+Inductor (RL) circuit.

 .. figure:: ./images/RLcircuit.png
    :align: right